Brouwer–Hilbert controversy: Echoes of the controversy

 Brouwer's insistence on "constructibility" in the search for a "consistency proof for arithmetic" resulted in sensitivity to the issue as reflected by the work of Finsler and Gödel.
-Ultimately Gödel would "numeralize" his formulae; Gödel then used primitive recursion (and its instantiation of the intuitive, constructive form of induction, i.e., counting and step-by-step evaluation) rather than a string of symbols that represent formal induction.
+Ultimately Gödel would "numeralize" his formulae; he then used primitive recursion (and its instantiation of the intuitive, constructive form of induction, i.e., counting and step-by-step evaluation) rather than a string of symbols that represent formal induction.
 Gödel was so sensitive to this issue that he took great pains in his 1931 paper to point out that his Theorem VI (the so-called "First incompleteness theorem") "is constructive;^{45a} that is, the following has been proved in an intuitionistically unobjectionable manner ... ."
 He then demonstrates what he believes to be the constructive nature of his "generalization formula" 17 Gen r.
 Footnote 45a reinforces his point.

-Gödel's 1931 paper does include the formalist's symbol-version of the Peano Induction Axiom; it looks like this, where "." is the logical AND, f is the successor-sign, x_{2} is a function, x_{1} is a variable, x_{1}Π designates "for all values of variable x_{1}" and $\supset$ denotes implication:
+Gödel's 1931 paper does include the formalist's symbol-version of the Peano Induction Axiom; it is presented as the following formula, where "." is the logical AND, f is the successor-sign, x_{2} is a function, x_{1} is a variable, x_{1}Π designates "for all values of variable x_{1}" and $\supset$ denotes implication: